Vision Kanri Strategy implementation method

 - Clear and simple to be easily understood

 - Be meaningful and realistic to be better adopted

 - Be ambitious and motivating

 - Be at the right level of detail so as not to close doors (too detailed) or be too generic

-Similarly, it is preferable that they be defined in a participative way, certainly restricted to the top management or transformation programme teams, in order to be fully adopted, communicated and explained by management.
+Similarly, it is preferable that they be defined in a participative way with focus on the top management or transformation programme teams.
+This will allow for clear communication, good explanations by management and full adoption.